For more than 30 years, our company has been committed to addressing the global challenge of the HIV epidemic.

 With over 35 million people infected and 2 million new infections each year globally, the challenges of HIV are vast, impacting both developed and developing countries.
 These challenges include scientific, behavioral and programmatic aspects that continue to change as the epidemic evolves.

-Our company has had an intensive, broad-based HIV clinical research program in place since 1985 that has sought to address both treatment and prevention.
+Our company has had an intensive, broad-based HIV clinical research program in place since 1985 which has sought to address both treatment and prevention.

-Since the first HIV products became available nearly two decades ago, our company has worked to expand access to our medicines, build health care infrastructure, and address health and development challenges around the world.
+Since our company’s HIV products became available more than two decades ago, our company has worked to expand access to our medicines, build health care infrastructure, and address health and development challenges around the world.
 Learn more.

-We continue to focus on comprehensive research and development that targets HIV, recognizing the need for new methods to address the epidemic.
+We continue to focus on comprehensive R&D that targets HIV, recognizing the need for new methods to address the epidemic.
 Our current R&D work in HIV includes programs to develop novel HIV-prevention technologies, new HIV antiretroviral medicines, and approaches to addressing HIV latency and eradication.

 We have an active HIV R&D program to develop new HIV antiretroviral medicines that address unmet needs in HIV treatment.
-Our company has an ongoing commitment to HIV therapeutic R&D. Our clinical development programs include a novel second-generation NNRTI in Phase III and several earlier-stage clinical development programs.
+Our company has an ongoing commitment to HIV therapeutic R&D. Our clinical development programs include an NNRTI in Phase III and several earlier-stage clinical development programs.

 FOCUSING ON UNMET NEED IN PEDIATRIC TREATMENT